stefcenti2022/Pewlett-Hackard-Analysis/README.md

 1) How many employees will be ready to retire in the next 3 years?
 2) Which employees are eligible to be part of the mentorship program to prepare them as the next generation to take on these senior roles?

 Pewlett Hackard (PH) is a huge company with a very large employee database.
-Before we go over the results, please refer the the following ERD where we can see all of the currently existing tables and thier relationships to one another.
+Before we go over the results, please refer the the following ERD where we can see all of the currently existing tables and their relationships to one another.

 <img src="./Resources/ERD.png" alt="ER Diagram" height="600" width="500"/>